“The Hidden Hand” Dune: Prophecy Season 1, Episode 1 review

 Recap

-In the past, a young Valya Harkonnen (Jessica Barden) takes over the reigns of the sisterhood and ousts the religious zealots among their ranks, ensuring that they will eventually put a woman of their choosing on the throne.
+In the past, a young Valya Harkonnen (Jessica Barden) takes over the reins of the sisterhood and ousts the religious zealots among their ranks, ensuring that they will eventually put a woman of their choosing on the throne.

 In the present day, the elder Valya (Emily Watson) now as Mother Superior, along with her sister Tula (Olivia Williams) have built the sisterhood into a formidable council of women, who advise a large portion of the Imperium’s great houses.
 The current Emperor Javicco Corrino (Mark Strong) is set to have his daughter Ynez (Sarah-Sofie Boussnina) marry the young heir (Charlie Hodson Prior) of a competing, smaller house, when his adviser Reverend Mother Kasha (Jihae) departs suddenly due to a distressing dream.
-During her absence, Desmond Hart (Travis Hammel), a Corrino soldier who was presumed dead on Arrakis, arrives to the wedding festivities and gains some favor with the emperor due to his heroics.
+During her absence, Desmond Hart (Travis Hammel), a Corrino soldier who was presumed dead on Arrakis, arrives at the wedding festivities and gains some favor with the emperor due to his heroics.
 While Valya dismisses Kasha’s concerns, those concerns are quickly validated: the wedding party is disrupted by the young prince who has kept forbidden synthetic technology.
 While he’s given a pass by the emperor, this leads to his death by the hands of Desmond, who burns him alive telepathically while also harming Kasha, who has an unknown link.

 A Tedious Introduction

-Fans of the Dune franchise are unfortunately familiar with long, plodding intros as David Lynch’s film famously featured a rather dull one featuring Virginia Madsen as Princess Irulan.
+Fans of the Dune franchise are unfortunately familiar with long, plodding intros as David Lynch’s film famously featured a rather dull one with Virginia Madsen as Princess Irulan.
 Unless you know what any of those terms mean, the intro doesn’t resonate with the narrative about to start.
-Denis Villenueve wisely avoided most of this in his recent adaptations though he still employed Zendaya and Florence Pugh’s portrayals as Chani and Princess Irulan to tackle a monologue to start each film (Chani in part one, Irulan in part two).
+Denis Villeneuve wisely avoided most of this in his recent adaptations, though he still employed Zendaya and Florence Pugh’s portrayals as Chani and Princess Irulan to tackle a monologue to start each film (Chani in part one, Irulan in part two).
 But each of those monologues are relatively and didn’t pile on a ton of exposition, they were more focused on setting a tone or direction for the proceeding scenes.

-Prophecy is closer to Lynch in the worse ways.
-We breeze past a ton of information in the first 10 minutes that seems vital or will play crucial parts later on, but you have no time to sit with those before we’re whisked away to the next flashback.
+Prophecy is closer to Lynch in the worst ways.
+We breeze past a ton of information in the first 10 minutes that seems vital or will play crucial parts later on, but we have no time to sit with those before we’re whisked away to the next flashback.
 This is especially egregious considering some of these points will be hit upon / fleshed out later: rather than piling so much in the intro, the writers could have relied upon their later scenes to fill in those gaps and trust the audience to connect the dots.

 No Singular Shine